If one old wives’ tale is true, gum will stay in your digestive system for seven years after being swallowed. Thankfully, this is nonsense.

 Chewing gum passes through the digestive system just like any other food.
 Your body is able to break down some of the gum’s components, such as sweeteners and oil derivatives.
 The gum’s rubber/latex base gets churned within a couple of days.

-However, this doesn’t mean you should start swallowing your chewing gum regularly — in several reported cases, doctors had to remove taffy-like wads of gum from children’s bowels.
-Swallowing a lot of chewing gum in a relatively short amount of time, it seems, can cause the pieces to accumulate and stuff up the digestive tract, causing constipation.
+However, this doesn’t mean you should start swallowing your chewing gum regularly.
+In several reported cases, doctors had to remove taffy-like wads of gum from children’s bowels.
+Swallowing a lot of chewing gum in a relatively short amount of time can cause the pieces to accumulate and stuff up the digestive tract, causing constipation.

 - Scientists found a 9,000-year- old piece of chewing gum in Sweden.